Vey-Digital/ThriveMap-Public-/README.md

 **Ground → Visualize → Rehearse → Write → Anchor**

-### Ground
-Pause and center attention before beginning reflection.

-### Visualize
-Imagine the future version of yourself acting with clarity and intention.

-### Rehearse
-Mentally practice responding to real situations in a way that reflects your values.

-### Write
-Capture insights and observations through guided reflection.

-### Anchor
-Choose one small action that carries the reflection into real life.

-Small actions repeated consistently help shape long-term identity.

----

-## Key Features

-- Structured reflection framework
-- Calm, distraction-free interface
-- Guided prompts that encourage clear thinking
-- Consistent daily rhythm for personal growth
-- Works across personal, professional, and social life domains

 ThriveMap focuses on **clarity, alignment, and intentional action** rather than productivity metrics or gamification.